bsmarimon/bsmarimon.github.io/README.md

-Personal website built using Google's Materialize CSS framework, jQuery, and Javascript.
+Personal website built using the Material CSS framework, based on Google's Material Design principles, as well as jQuery and Javascript.